This recipe for Danish buttermilk soup is probably the most traditional Danish summer dish you have.

 - 4 egg yolks

-1 liter (1/4 gal) plain yogurt (~3.5% fat)
+- 1 liter plain yogurt (~3.5% fat) (1/4 gal)

-1 liter (1/4) buttermilk
+- 1 liter buttermilk (1/4 gal)

-2 tbsp cane sugar
+- 2 tbsp cane sugar

-1 vanilla bean + 1 tbsp sugar
+- 1 vanilla bean + 1 tbsp sugar

-1 tbsp lemon juice
+- 1 tbsp lemon juice

-Step 1: Use a hand mixer to whisk the egg yolks and sugar into a light and fluffy mixture.
+- Use a hand mixer to whisk the egg yolks and sugar into a light and fluffy mixture.

-Step 2: Scrape out the vanilla seeds from the vanilla bean.
+- Scrape out the vanilla seeds from the vanilla bean.
 We have made a simple step-by-step guide how to do this.
 Mix the vanilla seeds with one tablespoon of sugar.

-Step 3: Whisk the vanilla seed together with the egg yolks.
+- Whisk the vanilla seed together with the egg yolks.

-Step 4: Whisk the yogurt with the egg yolks.
+- Whisk the yogurt with the egg yolks.
 Add the yogurt in 3-4 steps and whisk well in between each step.

-Step 5: Finally add the buttermilk and mix it well together.
+- Finally add the buttermilk and mix it well together.
 Flavor with lemon juice.

-Step 6: Keep the buttermilk soup/Koldskål in the fridge.
+- Keep the buttermilk soup/Koldskål in the fridge.
 You can leave the empty vanilla beans in the bowl - it still has much great flavor.